gilberthputra/nyc-tlc/README.md

 # NYC Yellow Taxi Tip Amount Prediction Based on Hourly Weather Forecast
 ![image](https://user-images.githubusercontent.com/80492691/144410448-7a1627d7-2279-4927-8c4b-9c26e7b4d6de.png)

+This project is an end-to-end Data Science Project with Task Such as :
+- Data Extraction
+- Data Preprocessing
+- Exploratory Data Analysis
+- Statistical Modelling

+Further Analysis were done in `Report.pdf` not in the jupyter notebook!
+To read more about the insights and the summary, open up `Report.pdf`

 # Dependencies
 - Language: Python 3.9.5 & Apache Spark 3.1.2
 - Packages / Libraries: pandas, numpy, pyspark, sklearn, statsmodels, folium, matplotlib, seaborn